Clone0-0/Clone0-0/README.md

 - 👋 Hi, I’m @Clone0-0
-- 👀 I’m interested in cybersecurity and ethical hacking, HTML & CSS, Python, and Gaming Development
+- 👀 I’m interested in cybersecurity, ethical hacking, HTML & CSS, Python, and Gaming Development
 - 🌱 I’m currently learning HTML & CSS to create my website for a business and use the skills that I learned to become a web designer (as a side hustle)
 - 💞️ I’m looking to collaborate on Python to create a video game